section-engineering-education/engineering-education/articles/becoming-a-flutter-developer/index.md

 1. **Dart Programming Language**

 `Dart` is a client-based programming language that is scalable and can be used to write simple scripts.
 It is an object-oriented and dynamic language.
 Google developed dart.
-It is the primary language used in Flutter.
+It is the primary language used in Flutter development.

 2. **Knowledge on Agile Methodology and Waterfall for Software Development**